 About me

 I am an assistant professor of biostatistics at the Institute for Informatics, Data Science, & Biostatistics at Washington University School of Medicine in St. Louis.
-My research integrates causal modeling and machine learning for improving the reliability of evidence generation and building responsible AI algorithms.
-I completed my PhD in Biomedical Informatics at Columbia University, advised by George Hripcsak and David Blei.
-I have a master’s degree in Computational Biology from Harvard School of Public Health and a bachelor’s degree from Boston University.
-Here is my CV.
+My research integrates causal modeling and machine learning for more reliable real-world evidence generation and building responsible AI algorithms in health care.
+I am the principal investigator of the CausAI Lab.
+I received my PhD in Biomedical Informatics from Columbia University, MS in Computational Biology from Harvard University, and BA from Boston University.

-PhD Students I am looking to add 1-2 PhD students starting Fall 2024.
+Prospective PhD Students I am looking for 1-2 PhD students starting Fall 2024.
 Please apply directly to the Biomedical Informatics and Data Science (BIDS) PhD program at Washington University School of Medicine.
 In your PhD application, please explicitly mention your interest in working with Professor Linying Zhang.
 Existing BIDS and Computational & Systems Biology (CSB) PhD students interested in rotating through the lab should email me directly.

 You can reach me at linyingz [at] wustl [dot] edu or on Twitter.